-The principles of lending, revolves mainly around the concepts of safety, profitability and liquidity of advance.
-The criteria for lending get changed or modified from time to time in response to changing state of economy.
+The principles of lending revolve mainly around the concepts of safety, profitability and liquidity of advance.
+The criteria for lending get changed or modified from time to time in response to changing the state of the economy.
 Traditionally commercial banks in India used to provide security oriented finance to trade and industry.
 Big industrial houses and traders were beneficiaries of security oriented lending concept and a large chunk of bank finance was enjoyed by them.
-The concept of lending radically changed in 1969 after nationalization of fourteen commercial banks.
-The concept of security based bank finance changed to concept of need based finance, albeit wherever collateral securities are available continued to be accepted.
-Thus the focus is on viability of project while entertaining the credit proposals and not merely on availability of security.
+The concept of lending radically changed in 1969 after the nationalisation of fourteen commercial banks.
+The concept of security based bank finance changed to the concept of need based finance, albeit wherever collateral securities are available continued to be accepted.
+Thus the focus is on the viability of project while entertaining the credit proposals and not merely on the availability of security.
 However basic principles that govern bank lending remain unchanged on safety, profitability and liquidity of advance.
-The banks all over the world scrutinize following details with care before acceding to a loan request.
+The banks all over the world scrutinise following details with care before acceding to a loan request.

 Identification of borrower: Selection of a borrower is a most important factor to be considered at care.
 There are numerous instances of parties indulge in various types of frauds and forgeries to cheat banks and avail finance.
 Banks can avoid most of such instances by sticking to principles of KYC (Know Your Customer) in letter and spirit.
-While entertaining new proposals, as a matter of rule and without fail, caution advices and defaulter list of RBI/ECGC caution list/CIBIL Report/Reports from other banks must be verified.
-Trade circle enquiry, information from Newspapers and magazines are also sometime supply important information which is a matter of concern to the bank.
-Since safety of funds lent will be the main concern of a bank, the advance should be granted to a reliable borrower who can repay the loan in ordinary course of business.
+While entertaining new proposals, as a matter of rule and without fail, caution advice and defaulter list of RBI/ECGC caution list/CIBIL Report/Reports from other banks must be verified.
+Trade circle enquiry, information from Newspapers and magazines may sometimes supply important information which is a matter of concern to the bank.
+Since the safety of funds lent will be the main concern of a bank, the advance should be granted to a reliable borrower who can repay the loan in the ordinary course of business.

-Purpose of loan: The proposal may be for a new venture or for expansion or diversification of existing unit or for a renewal/ revival/ enhancement of existing limits.
-Though request for advance may be safe and secured, still bank should concentrate whether advance is for productive purpose and it is needed for legitimate activity from the stand point of Government guidelines.
+The Purpose of loan: The proposal may be for a new venture or for expansion or diversification of existing unit or for a renewal/ revival/ enhancement of existing limits.
+Though the request for advance may be safe and secured, still bank should concentrate whether the advance is for productive purpose and it is needed for legitimate activity from the standpoint of Government guidelines.

 Period of Loan: A Bank would remain liquid if its advances are also liquid.
 A type of loan and maturity pattern bank entertains is essential for its asset liability management.
 The repayment period (short/long term) fixed on loans shall be adequate to match the demand of depositors.

 Source of repayment: The repayment of advance is of paramount importance to a bank.
 When a borrower approaches the bank for finance, he must have a clear idea of how he is repaying the loan/advance and indicate the same to the bank.
 The source of repayment may be from income generated out of business/salary or any other source.
-In the cases of working capital account like Cash Credit or bills purchase/discount facilities it may be self-liquidating on realization of sale proceeds.
+In the cases of working capital account like Cash Credit or bills purchase/discount facilities, it may be self-liquidating on the realisation of sale proceeds.

-Branch Manager should visit the borrower at his place of business and make preliminary report on prime/collateral security offered.
+Branch Manager should visit the borrower at his place of business and make the preliminary report on prime/collateral security offered.
 The purpose is to see that the business exists at the address given.
 It is also useful to ascertain the infrastructure available and level of activity of the unit.
-Further it helps the Manager to familiarize himself the borrower’s business and attendant trade practices.
+Further, it helps the Manager to familiarise himself the borrower’s business and attendant trade practices.

 Appraisal of credit proposal:

-In conclusion appraisal of credit proposal can be called as assessment of Techno-economic feasibility of the business and also satisfying ‘Three C’s of the borrower i.e. the Character of the borrower, Capital/margin brought by the borrower and his Capacity to run the business.
+In conclusion, appraisal of credit proposal can be called as the assessment of the Techno-economic feasibility of the business and also satisfying ‘Three C’s of the borrower i.e. the Character of the borrower, Capital/margin brought by the borrower and his Capacity to run the business.
 The appraisal should also be free from Complacency, Carelessness, Communication gap and unhealthy Competition.